 During 2010, bulb development shifted to provide LED bulb replacements for other bulb fittings, such as MR11, E14, E27, bayonet, and strip lighting.
 LED bulb versions to replace incandescent 60W candle and GLS bulbs are now available.

-As LEDs produce more light for less electricity, last much longer, and don’t contain hazardous chemicals, they are the logical choice for future lighting applications.
+As LED light bulbs produce more light for less electricity, last much longer, and don’t contain hazardous chemicals, they are the logical choice for future lighting applications.

 Start saving energy and money today with LED lighting.